 Since the CRS model has had several revisions, and the CRS version choice may considerably affect model outputs [@Barsanti2020], we decided to apply the original version provided by [@Appleby2001], with its suggested error propagation calculation.
 We will call this version of the CRS model the “classical implementation of the CRS" (CI-CRS).
 We acknowledge that, while this implementation may be less suitable in some particular cases and expert knowledge can greatly improve the precision and accuracy of the CRS model, it will reduce the bias of any particular implementation on our results.

-Since the late 1970’s, when the CRS method was first introduced [@Appleby1978; @Robbins1978], the CRS has undergone several improvements. [@Barsanti2020] showed that there exist several modifications and improvements to the CRS, and that the choice of modifications can generate a range of age-depth models.
+Since the late 1970’s, when the CRS method was first introduced [@Appleby1978; @Robbins1978], it has undergone several improvements. [@Barsanti2020] showed that there exist several modifications and improvements to the CRS, and that the choice of modifications can generate a range of age-depth models.
 Some of these improvements rely on independent dates, other isotopes or techniques, and/or require user manipulation to “force" the method to agree with these independent dates.
 One recent improvement, which requires little user manipulation and/or independent dates, is the comprehensive explanation, with expert notes, on the practical use of the CRS model by [@Sanchez-Cabeza2012].
 The same authors presented an improvement to the uncertainty quantification of the age estimates by using the Monte Carlo method [@Sanchez-Cabeza2014] and released a publicly available Excel spreadsheet, which facilitates the calculation of their age estimates and Monte Carlo uncertainties.
 Considering that this paper focuses on methods with minimal user manipulation, and given that these modifications are laboratory-specific and not made publicly available, we also present and compare results using an R implementation (provided by the authors) of the improved CRS by [@Sanchez-Cabeza2014], here labelled as revised CRS (R-CRS).

 Simulations (experiment setup)

 In order to quantify the accuracy and precision of any chronology, a known true age-depth function is required. [@Blaauw2018] presented a methodology for simulating radiocarbon dates and their uncertainties, and [@Aquino2018] presented an approach for simulating 210Pb data given an age-depth function tx.
-These simulations follow the equations presented by [@Appleby1978; @Robbins1978] guaranteeing that the CRS model assumptions are met.
+These simulations follow the equations presented by [@Appleby1978; @Robbins1978], guaranteeing that the CRS model assumptions are met.
 By using the approach presented by [@Aquino2018] for simulating 210Pb data and the structure of uncertainty quantification presented by [@Blaauw2018], realistic simulated 210Pb data may be obtained.

 The simulation study was used to generate three different complete data sets, with 210Pb measurements at every depth along the hypothetical core, which then were sampled.
 This dataset sampling mimics the sample selection that each laboratory, or user, does on a real core.
 The quantity of samples is decided by the resources available to each project (budget, time), as explained by [@Blaauw2018].
 In some cases very few samples are selected to create an age-depth model.